mfumagalli/Copenhagen/Files/day2a.md

 You can see that high values of PBS2 are indeed associated with high values of both Fst02 and Fst12 but not Fst01.
 We can plot the results along with the gene annotation.
 ```
-# NAM
 Rscript $DIR/Scripts/plotPBS.R Results/NAM.pbs.txt Results/NAM.pbs.pdf
-# CHB
-Rscript $DIR/Scripts/plotPBS.R Results/CHB.pbs.txt Results/CHB.pbs.pdf
 ```

 It will also print out the maximum PBS value observed as this value will be used in the next part.
-This script will also plot the PBS variation in LWK as a control comparison.
+This script will also plot the PBS variation in AFR as a control comparison.
 ```
-# NAM
 evince Results/NAM.pbs.pdf
-# CHB
-evince Results/CHB.pbs.pdf
 ```

-Comment on the results.
+**EXERCISE**

+Calculate PBS assuming EAS as target population.
+Can you reproduce previous claims of selection EDAR using this approach?

 -------------------------

 **OPTIONAL**

-We are also interested in assessing whether an increase in allele frequency differentiation is also associated with a change of **nucleotide diversity** in CHB.
+We are also interested in assessing whether an increase in allele frequency differentiation is also associated with a change of **nucleotide diversity** in NAM (or EAS).
 Again, we can achieve this using ANGSD by estimating levels of diversity without relying on called genotypes.

 The procedure is similar to what done for PBS, and the SFS is again used as a prior to compute allele frequencies probabilities.